serverpod/serverpod_docs/docs/12-upgrading/01-upgrade-to-two.md

 ));
 ```

-## Updates to Custom Serialization in Serverpod 2.0
+## Updates to Serialization in Serverpod 2.0

-### Removal of `serializationManager` from the `fromJson` Factory Constructor
+### General Changes to Model Serialization
-In Serverpod 2.0, we have streamlined the process of deserialization by removing the `serializationManager` parameter from the `fromJson` factory constructor.
-This change simplifies the integration of custom classes, as you no longer need to pass this parameter.
+Serverpod 2.0 introduces a significant simplification in the serialization process of all models.
+Previously, the `fromJson` factory constructors required a `serializationManager` parameter to deserialize objects.
+This parameter is no longer needed, streamlining the deserialization process for all models, not just custom ones.

 #### Previous Implementation
-In earlier versions, the `fromJson` constructor required the `serializationManager` parameter as shown below:
+In the previous versions, models required the `serializationManager` to be passed explicitly, as shown in the following code snippet:
 ```dart
 factory ClassName.fromJson(
     Map<String, dynamic> json,